 Located around Downtown Ottawa, the Rideau Canal starts its journey beside Parliament before wrapping south around the city center and ending in Dow’s Lake.
 The 17.4km waterway entirely freezes for 6 to 8 weeks every year and becomes an amazing winter must-do.

-On the ice, you’ll find skate rentals, Beaver Tail huts, maple syrup shacks, and even clothing stores!
+You’ll find skate rentals, Beaver Tail huts, maple syrup shacks, and even clothing stores on the ice!
 This makes it a great tourist destination, so you can spend hours outdoors enjoying the winter sunshine while you skate the Rideau Canal.

 The Canal is actually a UNESCO World Heritage Site, but not because of its skating rink.
 It was used as a defensive structure during the wars between Canada and America.
 In fact, it’s credited as being the waterway that defines the two nations.
 Without its military usage and water locks system, Ottawa might have become American.